chalyvonmonroeschmitz/GeneticArchiveFund/README.md

 #HeaderAlert
-Canisino Protocol is currently Disabled pending Patch for verison 3.0 If You Get This Message Get All The Iron From The Place of The Old Cambrian Sea, And Get AWAY FROM THE PHOTON OF THE SUN!
+Canisino Protocol is cannot be Disabled due to inactive HippoTrillium core in Patch for verison 3.0 If You Get This Message Get All The Iron From The Place of The Old Cambrian Sea, And Get AWAY FROM THE PHOTON OF THE SUN!
 CURRENT STATUS: ACIVELY APPLYING SOLUTION FOR QUANTUM STABILITY